3 Uncommon Tips For Practicing Jazz Piano Technique

 I know that I wasted alot of time early in my jazz studies practicing technique incorrectly.

-With over 1,000 copies sold in a little over a year people seem to enjoy it quite a bit!
+With over 2,000 copies sold in 3 years people seem to enjoy it quite a bit! 🙂

 Jazz Piano Arrangements And More Chords